History…Through the Pure Intent of Visionaries

 My love of dance continued upon entering the work world and becoming the youngest executive editor for the nation’s only Black teen magazine.
 My passion for dance increased by watching the Soul Train dancers in the 70s!
 They were urban-street dancers with exciting moves never-before witnessed on television.
 These “nameless” dancers needed to be acknowledged.
 And so, as an editor, I was able to provide the platform for their acknowledgment, in addition to providing an avenue for some semblance of a voice/visibility that led to jobs in the entertainment industry for some of them.
 I was able to share with the world a unique style of dance by simply spotlighting young street dancers.
 Yes, street dancing—Black street dancers—would eventually impact the world…and make history!
 The history includes a revolution AND an evolution…. the evolution and ushering in of an entire culture called Hip Hop, an entertainment and dance culture that included Locking and Popping as well as the Moonwalk and so much in between.

-This exciting culture in general has spanned every corner of the world and has entered the elite boardrooms and become a multi-billion dollar business!
-From one little ole Black TV show called Soul Train, to many television shows, to TV commercials, to cartoons, to the movie industry, to concert stages, to documentaries, and now books one after another, we see the impact of this phenomenal dance culture…Clearly, we have witnessed how history is/was made.
+This exciting culture, in general, has spanned every corner of the world and has entered the elite boardrooms and become a multi-billion dollar business!
+From one little ole Black TV show called Soul Train too many television shows to TV commercials, to cartoons, to the movie industry, to concert stages, to documentaries, and now books one after another, we see the impact of this phenomenal dance culture…Clearly, we have witnessed how history is/was made.